-To warm up, there are a ton of hot springs, especially in Beitou, where you have the unique opportunity to stay at a hot spring hotel — many with your own personal hot spring!
+To warm up, there are a ton of hot springs, especially in Beitou, where you have the unique opportunity to stay at a hot spring hotel — many hotels even offer your own personal hot spring in your room!

 Spring (March – May)

-Generally, temperatures can go around 75° F (around 24° C) and some national parks in mountainous areas can have temperatures going around 68° F (around 20° C).
+Generally, temperatures stay around 75° F (around 24° C) and some national parks in mountainous areas can have temperatures going around 68° F (around 20° C).

-In terms of festivals, the Swimming Carnival of Sun Moon Lake takes place during this season, and it brings accommodations near the park in high demand.
-I would strongly suggest planning everything beforehand should you wish to attend this event!
+In terms of festivals, the Swimming Carnival of Sun Moon Lake takes place during this season.

 General Notes about Festivals and Holidays in Taiwan

-The holidays and festivities are sure to give you a taste of Taiwan’s culture at its finest, but keep in mind that there is a cost equivalent to this experience!
+The holidays and festivities are sure to give you a taste of Taiwan’s culture at its finest, but keep in mind that there is a cost proportional to this experience!

 Allison Green is a former educator turned travel blogger.
 She holds a Masters in Teaching and a B.A. in English and Creative Writing.
 Her blog posts merge her educational background and her experience traveling to 60+ countries to encourage thoughtful travel experiences that both educate and entertain.
 She has been a speaker at the World Travel Writers Conference and her writing, photography, and podcasting work has appeared in National Geographic, CNN Arabic, CBC Canada, and Forbes, amongst others.
 Now based in the San Francisco Bay Area where she grew up, she has also lived in Prague, Sofia, and New York City.